columbus ohio tampa florida

 executive coach Master Certified Coach

-As an executive coach I offer both types of coaching.
+I offer both types of coaching.
 Increasingly organizations are requesting developmental coaching (while not necessarily using that language) because they need their leaders to evolve towards later stages of development to meet the demands of the 21st century workplace.
-Two brief case studies will further distinguish between these types of coaching.
+Two brief case studies will further distinguish between these two types of coaching.

 Executive Coach Case 1: